Inviting people onto Mastodon and the Fediverse

 What kind of accounts can I follow from Mastodon?

-If you’re on Mastodon, you can follow other Mastodon accounts of course, but you can also follow accounts from many other types of Fediverse server such as PixelFed, PeerTube, Friendica, BookWyrm, OwnCast and many others.
+If you’re on Mastodon, you can follow other Mastodon accounts of course, but you can also follow accounts from other types of Fediverse server such as Pixelfed, PeerTube, Friendica, OwnCast, BookWyrm etc.

-Also, the following process is so seamless that you probably won’t even notice you are following accounts outside Mastodon!
-They will look just like any other account on your timeline, and you will appear the same way to them.
+The following process on the Fediverse is so seamless that you probably won’t even notice you are following accounts outside Mastodon!
+No matter what kind of server they are on, all accounts will look like Mastodon accounts when viewed from Mastodon (and vice versa from their point of view).
 Fediverse servers always display content in their own style, regardless of the style used on the server the content came from.

-If you’re using Masto through the website, you can see what an account really looks like by going to the account’s profile page, clicking ︙ and then “Show original page”.
-This will open the account’s public profile page on its home server.
+If you’re using Masto through the website, you can see what an account really looks like by going to its profile’s original page.
+This will show you the account’s profile page on its own server.

 ↩ Back to the front page